$10 DIY Wifi Door Sensor

 (FYI, if you’re just seeing text below with no images, its probably because you have an adblocker on.
 I know ads suck, but in this case they were actually a creative way to continuously update the page with the lowest cost parts.
 Prices change, so if I used static links and pics, the link would quickly become outdated.
 Please consider turning off adblock for this site for the best experience.)

-These are tools needed to build the IoT device in this tutorial, but aren’t necessarily required.
+These are tools recommended to build the IoT device in this tutorial.

 Great.
 Now like I said, its gonna take a while for your stuff to get to you, so in the meantime lets setup some digital infrastructure that we can use once your stuff arrives.